 The Eval graphics plot is made with Plot Eval of the Eval menu with standard and user defined depth scales.

 Note the black bar at the left edge of Track 3 which flags Net Pay in the Eval plot above.
-Note also the shading between the RHOB and NPHIls curves which show the quartz and shale effect on these 2 logs.
+Note also the shading between the RHOB and NPHIls curves which show the quartz and shale effects on these 2 logs.

 Sw-PHI... and Sw-PHI with Perm... identifies the best reservoir and perhaps estimates permeability.
 Permeability here should be thought of as qualitative not quantitative.
 PHI denotes porosity.

-Note Calculated Curves Rwa and Ktimur permeability in track 2.
+Note Calculated Curves Rwa and Ktimur permeability in Track 2.
 Ktimur is computed with E=6.0 and C=62500.

 Here is the Quick Net Pay... summary for the Eval plot above.